Better 3-coloring algorithms: excluding a triangle and a seven vertex path

-Let a $\{P_7,$triangle$\}$-free graph $G$ be given, with $n$ vertices and $m$ edges.
-We may assume that $G$ is connected.
-If $G$ is bipartite, which can be decided in $O(m)$ time, then $G$ is 2-colourable and we are done.
-So assume $G$ is not bipartite.
-Since $G$ is $\{P_7,$triangle$\}$-free, the shortest odd cycle of $G$ has either length $5$ or length $7$, and it is an induced cycle.
-We first discuss the case that $G$ contains no~$C_5$.
+If $G$ is bipartite, which can be decided in $O(m)$ time, then $G$ is 2-colorable and we are done.
+So assume that $G$ is not bipartite.
+Since $G$ is $\{P_7,C_3\}$-free, the shortest odd cycle of $G$ has either length $5$ or length $7$, and it is an induced cycle.
+We first discuss the case where $G$ contains no~$C_5$.

 \begin{claim} If $G$ is $C_5$-free, then after identifying false twins in $G$, the remaining graph is $C_7$. \end{claim}